5GSEC/OAI-5G/doc/RUNMODEM.md

 ## RFsimulator

-The RF simulator is an OAI device replacing the radio heads (for example the USRP device).
+The RFsimulator is an OAI device replacing the radio heads (for example the USRP device).
 It allows connecting the oai UE (LTE or 5G) and respectively the oai eNodeB or gNodeB through a network interface carrying the time-domain samples, getting rid of over the air unpredictable perturbations.
 This is the ideal tool to check signal processing algorithms and protocols implementation.
-The rf simulator has some preliminary support for channel modeling.
+The RFsimulator has some preliminary support for channel modeling.

 It is planned to enhance this simulator with the following functionalities:

 - Support for multiple eNodeB's or gNodeB's for hand-over tests

 This is an easy use-case to setup and test, as no specific hardware is required.
-The [rfsimulator page](../radio/rfsimulator/README.md ) contains the detailed documentation.
+The [rfsimulator page](../radio/rfsimulator/README.md) contains the detailed documentation.

 ## L2 nFAPI Simulator

-This simulator connects a eNodeB  and UEs through a nfapi interface, short-cutting the L1 layer.
-The objective of this simulator is to allow multi UEs simulation, with a large number of UEs (ideally up to 255 ) .Here to ease the platform setup, UEs are simulated via a single `lte-uesoftmodem` instance.
-Today the CI tests just with one UE and architecture has to be reviewed to allow a number of UE above about 16.
-This work is on-going.
+This simulator connects an eNodeB and UEs through an nFAPI interface, short-cutting the L1 layer.
+The objective of this simulator is to allow multi UEs simulation, with a large number of UEs (ideally up to 255).

-As for the rf simulator, no specific hardware is required.
-The [L2 nfapi simulator page](L2NFAPI.md) contains the detailed documentation.
+As for the RFsimulator, no specific hardware is required.
+The [L2 nfapi simulator page](./L2NFAPI.md) contains the detailed documentation.

-## L1 Simulator

-**This information might be outdated.
-We recommend to use the RFsimulator as shown above.**

-The L1 simulator is using the ethernet fronthaul protocol, as used to connect a RRU and a RAU to connect UEs and a eNodeB.
-UEs are simulated in a single `lte-uesoftmodem` process, as for the nfapi simulator.

-The [L1 simulator page](L1SIM.md) contains the detailed documentation.

 # Running with a true radio head